-Feline hypothyroidism is a rare, complex glandular disorder caused by an under-active thyroid gland.
-Fortunately, this serious condition is usually not deadly and can be successfully treated if recognized and addressed correctly in a timely manner.
-This article will provide you with a comprehensive overview of everything you need to know about feline hypothyroidism – from the anatomy of the gland, the signs and symptoms of the disorder, to the diagnosis and the treatment.
-Read on to learn more!
+Hypothyroidism in cats is a rare, complex glandular disorder caused by an under-active thyroid gland.
+Fortunately, this serious condition is usually not deadly and can be successfully treated if recognized in a timely manner.
+This article will provide you with a comprehensive overview of everything you need to know about hypothyroidism in cats.

 The thyroid gland produces a number of hormones, including triiodothyronine (T3) and thyroxine (T4).
 These two hormones play important roles in the regulation of the cat’s metabolism.
 There are two potential thyroid disorders that may occur: hyperthyroidism and hypothyroidism.
 Hyperthyroidism transpires when the levels of the produced thyroid hormones are too high, as opposed to hypothyroidism caused by an under-active gland.

 Hypothyroidism is a common condition among humans and dogs, but it rarely ever spontaneously occurs in cats.
 Most of the time, this condition in cats is a result of over-treatment of hyperthyroidism, a disease that occurs more frequently.
 This type of feline hypothyroidism is termed as iatrogenic hypothyroidism.
 Other two potential types are spontaneous and congenital feline hypothyroidism.